In February 1993, I began blinking excessively and uncontrollably. As it became worse, I went

 I spent the next twelve years trying to convince the medical community that I had discovered

-individuals with Blepharospasm and seven told me it helped them.
+program to sixteen individuals with Blepharospasm and seven told me it helped them.

 Sometime later I was offered a double-blind study at the Wilmer Eye Opthomological Institute of